 What is the historical context of "Peasant Woman Against a Background of Wheat"?

-This painting was created in 1888 during Van Gogh's time in Arles, France, a period marked by his exploration of color and light, as well as his deep appreciation for rural life and the working class.
+This painting was created in 1888 during Van Gogh's time in Arles, France, a period marked by his exploration of color and form, as well as his deepening interest in rural life and the struggles of the working class.

 What artistic techniques did Van Gogh employ in this painting?

-Van Gogh utilized bold brush strokes and a vibrant color palette to convey emotion and movement, characteristic of his Post-Impressionist style.
-The thick application of paint, known as impasto, adds texture and depth to the work.
+Van Gogh utilized bold brushstrokes and vibrant colors to convey emotion and movement.
+The thick application of paint, known as impasto, adds texture and depth, enhancing the visual impact of the scene.

 What does the peasant woman symbolize in this artwork?